dbt-labs/adapter-bulk-issue-create/discussion_18.md

 #### Tests within `dbt.tests.adapter.unit_testing`

-For unit testing, there are a handful (3) of functional tests worth implementing as an adapter to ensure both baseline functionality and expected behaviour when mocking inputs with various types:
+For unit testing, there are a handful (3) of functional tests worth implementing as an adapter to ensure both baseline functionality and expected behavior when mocking inputs with various types:

 ##### `test_types.BaseUnitTestingTypes`